Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: Introduction

 Motivated by the above attractive advantages, RIS-aided communication systems have been widely studied in various scenarios, e.g., \cite{8811733,8982186,8723525, 9110912, 9234098}.
-The authors in \cite{8811733} consider the power minimization problem for an RIS-assisted multiple-input single-output (MISO) downlink multi-user system subject to signal-to-interference-plus-noise ratio (SINR) constraints.
+The authors in \cite{8811733} consider the power minimization problem for an RIS-assisted multiple-input single-output (MISO) downlink multi-user system subject to signal-to-interference-plus-noise ratio constraints.
 The weighted sum-rate is maximized in \cite{8982186} under the maximum power budget.
-The authors of \cite{8723525} focus on maximizing the secrecy rate of the legitimate user.
+The authors in \cite{8723525} focus on maximizing the secrecy rate of the legitimate user.
 The authors in \cite{9110912} aim to maximize the capacity of an RIS-aided multiple-input multiple-output (MIMO) system and propose an alternating optimization based algorithm.
-Pertaining to mmWave MIMO systems, the channel capacity maximization problem is investigated in \cite{9234098} by exploiting the sparse structure of mmWave channel to propose an efficient manifold-based algorithm.
+Pertaining to mmWave MIMO systems, the spectral efficiency maximization problem is investigated in \cite{9234098} by exploiting the sparse structure of mmWave channel to propose an efficient manifold-based algorithm.